X

 Whether you’re an employee or business manager, work safety should always be your top priority at your workplace.
 Perhaps you work on a busy and dusty construction site, or maybe it’s a humble office with a couple of computers.
 Either way, there are many health and safety considerations to take into account during your daily life.

 Many people don’t understand the risks of being injured at work, and it can make our friends and loved ones worry about our safety at our jobs.
-For example, if you come home from work with cough every day and you work at a chemical plant, then people might suspect that you’re not being given safety gear or you haven’t been trained properly in health and safety.
+For example, if you come home from work with a cough every day and you work at a chemical plant, then people might suspect that you’re not being given safety gear or you haven’t been trained properly in health and safety.

 Source